Fire drills are a big part of being safe in school: They prepare you for what you

 from upper floors of a house.
 If you have one, ask your mom or dad to show you how

-In addition to planning your escape routes, you'll also want to know where family
+Besides planning your escape routes, you'll also want to know where family members

-members will meet outside.
-This is helpful because then everyone shows up in one place
+will meet outside.
+This is helpful because then everyone shows up in one place and

 house or some other nearby spot.